ihouwat/shopping-list-react-app-complete/README.md

 Set up a PostgreSQL database called 'quickshopper' on your local machine.
 It includes three tables:

-1. items: corresponds to the list of groceries to buy.
+1. **items**: corresponds to the list of groceries to buy.
 It is made of three columns:

     a. name (varchar)